Category Archives

 Read More

-Chasing the Double-Double, from HKG to LAX and Points North
+Chasing the Double-Double: Fast Food Adventures from HKG to LAX and Points North

 When one hears the Mission Bell on California freeways, it’s likely to be the dinner bell.

-The trip had been months in the making but it began, for me — this Great Father-Son Sampling of West Coast golf, fast food and prospective institutions of higher learning — on the outdoor deck at Trafalgar, a British-themed pub perched high above the heart of Hong Kong’s Central district.
+The trip had been months in the making but this fast food advenutre began, for me — this Great Father-Son Sampling of West Coast golf, fast food and prospective institutions of higher learning — on the outdoor deck at Trafalgar, a British-themed pub perched high above the heart of Hong Kong’s Central district.

 At approximately 23:00 local time, this night before my departure, a text came through from my wife, the fair Sharon, with whom I had been trading mildly anxious communications all evening.
 This was to be expected.
-She was poised to put her first-born on a plane, by himself, from one coast to the other where, God willing and stars aligned, I would meet up with the 16-year-old man/child and resume custodial responsibilities.
+She was poised to put her first-born on a plane, by himself, from one coast to the other.
+God willing and stars aligned, I would meet up with the 16-year-old man-child and resume custodial responsibilities.

 However, this particular text brought to the fore a new, altogether different level of anxiety.
 It read, “I’ve been reading our son’s phone…”